On this page

 - Why am I being offered this vaccination?

-- Why is it so important that I receive both vaccines this year?
+- Why is it so important that I receive the flu vaccine this year?

 - I had the flu vaccination last year.
 Do I need to have it again?